em-dat/em-test/README.md

 See [EM-DAT Documentation](https://doc.emdat.be/docs/data-structure-and-content/spatial-information/#united-nations-m49-standard-country-or-area-codes)).
 EM-DAT has a few exceptions for oversea territories and historical countries not included in the current reference.
-This is somewhat normal given polical changes throughout History, yet, EM-TEST allows to explicitly flag which cases are in EM-DAT thanks to the implemented warning.
+This is somewhat normal given political changes throughout History, yet, EM-TEST allows explicitly flaging which cases are in EM-DAT thanks to the implemented warning.

-Regarding the warning comparing the Start Year to the year included in the DisNo., `check_disno_vs_start_year `, both year should be identical.
+Regarding the warning comparing the Start Year to the year included in the DisNo., `check_disno_vs_start_year `, both years should be identical.
 However, it may happen that in the final reference used to describe the disaster event, the official start date has been updated.
-Such a change is more likely for slow onset disasters like droughts.
+Such a change is more likely for slow-onset disasters like droughts.
 For this reason, the test is implemented as a warning that will retrieve these cases, as well as potential errors in the year definition.

 Finally, we test the 'CPI' value to be in the range 0-110.
 Technically,